scozv/tango/docs/en/type/bst.md

 <!-- -->
 <!-- The height of the root is the height of the tree.
 An empty tree (tree with no nodes, if such are allowed) has depth and height `−1`.-->

-We have defined different traversal way in `algo.type.TRAVERSAL.*`.
+We have defined different traversal way in `tango.type.TRAVERSAL.*`.
-The default traversal way is `algo.type.TRAVERSAL.IN_ORDER`.
+The default traversal way is `tango.type.TRAVERSAL.IN_ORDER`.

 #### `search(elem): node`
 Searches `elem` in this tree, returns node which contains`elem`, or `null` if not exsits.